softcom-su/Martos/examples/rust-examples/stm32f4/scheduler/README.md

 # Rust Example for STM32F4 Architecture

-Presented here is a straightforward Rust example utilizing Martos with dynamic memory usage.
+Presented here is a straightforward Rust example utilizing Martos with preemptive scheduler.

-Within the setup function, the phrase 'Setup hello world!' is printed once.
-Additionally, within the loop function, the phrase 'Loop hello world!' along with the counter value (last value of dynamic vector) is printed fifty times.
+Two tasks are created.
+They take turns increasing the counter value and printing it out until it reaches 20.
+Periodically, one preempts the other.

 ## How to Install Dependencies